CurtisGreen/dallas-area-transit-alliance/_posts/dart-cuts.md

 ## Carrollton & Farmers Branch
 July 16th - Carrollton and Farmers Branch had their meetings on the same day, with the same result - but the way they went about it couldn't be any different.

 Carrollton's agenda item was titled "Supporting Transit 2.0".
-It had a lot of formal text talking about what Transit 2.0 is and why they support it, but if you read all the way to the bottom, you saw a little blurb saying that in support of Transit 2.0, they support a 25% funding cut to DART.
+It had a lot of formal text talking about what Transit 2.0 is and why they support it, but if you read all the way to the bottom, you'll see a little blurb saying that *in support of Transit 2.0, they support a 25% funding cut to DART*.
 Carrollton has a large Transit-Oriented Development being built around their Trinity Mills station, it has a connection to the Denton A-Train, and it's getting a new Silver Line station in Downtown Carrolton.
 They knew that cutting DART at this time of growth would be unpopular, so they hid it under language that sounds positive for transit.

 After citizens spoke in protest at the meeting, the council members were confused.
 What does Transit 2.0 have to do with cutting DART?
-Why was this titled this way?
-But ultimately, the mayor and city attourney waved away their worries by saying this was simply a symbolic vote, and it didn't actually reduce DART funding.
+Why was the agenda item titled this way?
+Ultimately, the mayor and city attorney waved away their worries by saying this was merely a symbolic vote and didn't actually reduce DART funding.
 So it passed, 6 for, 1 against.

-Farmers Branch, conversely, was evidently hostile towards transit.
+Farmers Branch, however, was evidently hostile towards transit.
 Several citizens voiced their support for DART and suggested road narrowing, but to no avail.
-The mayor and one of the city council members voiced contempt for DART and transit, and they even said *"there's nothing but a chain link fence between them and all the **trash** that comes up here on their trains."* Unsurprisingly, it passed unanimously.
+The mayor and one of the city council members voiced contempt for DART and transit, and they even said, "*there's nothing but a chain link fence between them and all the **trash** that comes up here on their trains.*" Unsurprisingly, it passed unanimously.

 ## What's Next
 These member cities, led by Plano and Irving, are looking to lobby at the January 2025 Texas legislature to reduce transit agency sales tax collection from 1% to 0.75%.